hfjooste/UltimateStarterKit/Contribution.md

 ## Getting Help

 If you need help or have questions about contributing to the Ultimate Starter Kit, feel free to reach out to us through the issue tracker or contact me through [Mastodon](https://mastodon.gamedev.place/@hfjooste) or [Twitter](https://twitter.com/hfjooste).
-You can also send me an email at henryjooste95@gmail.com.
+You can also send me an [Email at](mailto:henryjooste95@gmail.com).

 We appreciate your interest in contributing to the Ultimate Starter Kit and look forward to your valuable contributions!